The Windows 10 Fall Creators Update Is Here

 All of these changes, as well as the many improvements Microsoft made to Windows 10's accessibility, are welcome.
 But it seems like the Fall Creators Update lacks any single marquee feature that will compel everyone to upgrade.
 Windows Mixed Reality is the main attraction, but how many people will actually be purchasing one?

 It wasn't supposed to be this way.
 Microsoft showed off new apps at Build that would've made the Fall Creators Update seem like a much bigger deal.
 Perhaps the coolest was Story Remix, an app that lets you combine photos, videos, music, and 3D objects into one AI-generated video.
 Story Remix was stunning, but it's nowhere to be found in the Fall Creators Update.
-In its stead is a much tamer refresh of the Photos app.
+Many of its features were instead added to the existing Photos app, with the notable exception of the support for 3D objects, which is said to be coming at a later date.

 The new Windows Timeline, which promised to make it easy to access backups of your files or pick up where you left off in an app, is also missing.
 Its omission comes as less of a surprise because Joe Belfiore, corporate vice president of Windows, said in July that it wouldn't debut alongside the Fall Creators Update.
 Instead, Microsoft told us that features announced at Build would merely start to roll out with this release.